ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 ~~~

 Let's say we have a hardware requirement that restricts the amount of memory available.
 A large slow-down to our algorithm's performance (outside of tolerance) is required in order to achieve the lower memory footprint.
 In this case, after the developer has made the code change, they would invoke the test passing the `--updateSnapshotOutsideTolerance` CLI parameter and defining a new threshold if desired.
-The test is now passing, the snapshot is updated and the new performance value recorded.
+The test is now passing, the snapshot is updated, and the new performance value recorded.

 ~~~shell
 npm test -- --updateSnapshotOutsideTolerance=0.1